breadboard-ai/breadboard/seeds/breadboard/docs/quick-start/README.md

 ## Chapter 5: Including other boards

 In addition to loading saved boards, we can also include them into our board.
-For this, we need the `include` node, which acts as a sort of instance graph-to-node converter: just give it the URL of the graph to load and it will pretend as if this whole graph is a node.
+For this, we need the `include` node, which acts as a sort of instance board-to-node converter: just give it the URL of the serialized boar, and it will pretend as if this whole board is just one node.

-For example, let's suppose our friend built this really neat graph that summarizes latest news on a topic.
+For example, let's suppose our friend built this really neat board that summarizes latest news on a topic.
 We supply the topic as input, and get summary as output.
-The graph takes in an input of `text`, and when run, also outputs `text`.
+The board takes in an input of `topic`, and when run, outputs `headlines`.

-Our friend published this graph at this URL:
+Our friend published their board's JSON at this URL:

 ```js
 const NEWS_BOARD_URL =
   "https://gist.githubusercontent.com/dglazkov/55db9bb36acd5ba5cfbd82d2901e7ced/raw/google-news-headlines.json";
 ```

-Using the `include` node, including this node into our graph is trivial:
+Using the `include` node, placing it into our board is trivial:

 ```js
 board